 Like most other procedures, tooth extraction is not free of possible complications.
 You should be aware that there is a slight chance of infection, tenderness, prolonged bleeding, dry socket, and loosening of neighboring teeth or their fillings or crowns.

-Another rare possibility is of an upper tooth getting displaced into the sinus.
+Another rare possibility is an upper tooth getting displaced into the sinus.
 Lastly, jaw fracture and temporary or permanent numbness are also very rare possibilities.

 When Should I Remove My Wisdom Tooth?